-Top 10 Fully-Funded Government Scholarships for International Students to Study Abroad
+Top 10 Fully Funded Government Scholarships for International Students to Study Abroad

-One of the best ways to study for free as a foreign student in another country is to apply for fully funded Government scholarships for International students offered by the government of that country.
+One of the best ways to study for free as a foreign student in another country is to apply for fully funded Government scholarships for international students offered by the government of that country.
 It will interest you to know that every year, several government bodies around the world welcome international students to study in their country on full scholarships; for undergraduate, Masters and PhD students and professional programs.

-In this Top 10 scholarship series, here is our list of top 10 fully funded government scholarships for international Students.
-Since all of the scholarships mentioned in this video are fully-funded, the consideration will be in terms of number of scholarships offered per year and relevance.
+In this Top 10 scholarship series, here is our list of top 10 fully funded government scholarships for international students.
+Since all of the scholarships mentioned in this video are fully-funded, the consideration will be in terms of the number of scholarships offered per year and relevance.
 We have two honorary mentions, which makes it 12 actually.

 Watch the Video on Top 10 Government Scholarship for International Student to Study Abroad

 Every year, the Ministry of Education, Culture, Sports, Science and Technology (MEXT) offers scholarships to international students who wish to study at Japanese universities.
 This scholarship is fully funded with a gross allowance between 143,000yen to 148,000yen.
-The Japanese Govt also offers scholarships for teacher-training and scholarships into technical colleges.
+The Japanese Govt also offers scholarships for teacher training and scholarships into technical colleges.
 Although the number of spots is not specified, the MEXT scholarship is definitely numerous and worth considering.

 The Swedish Institute Scholarships for Global Professionals (SISGP) programme is part of the Swedish government’s international awards scheme aimed at developing global leaders who will contribute to the United Nations 2030 Agenda for Sustainable Development.
 The scholarship pays tuition fees, living expenses, travel, Insurance and Alumni membership fees of up to 300 young professionals interested in Master degrees in Sweden.